 Behind the dramatic increase

-The results of the 2014 survey show a 16 percent increase in the total prevalence of ASD compared with the previous survey, which was conducted in 2012.
+The results of the show a 16 percent increase in the total prevalence of ASD compared with the previous survey, which was conducted in 2012.

 However, experts say that the increasing prevalence of ASD in the CDC’s latest report has more to do with better monitoring and diagnosis of the disorder, rather than a de facto rise in the number of children who have ASD.

 “We’re getting better at identifying under-unidentified populations, so it’s not as if the numbers are rising.
 It’s more that everyone is going to the number that it should be,” Dr. Max Wiznitzer, a pediatric neurologist at University Hospitals Rainbow Babies and Children’s Hospital in Cleveland, Ohio, told Healthline.

 Historically, rates of ASD in the United States have been highest among white children compared with black or Hispanic children.

 In 2006, for example, the prevalence of ASD among white children was 30 percent higher than black children, and nearly 70 percent higher than Hispanic children.

 This didn’t make a lot of sense, said Wiznitzer.

 Doctors questioned why the disorder would so disproportionately affect one ethnic group of children.
 What they discovered was that ASD prevalence tends to be higher among residents of neighborhoods with higher socioeconomic status.
 These residents are more likely to have access to quality healthcare.